 Both my kids love(d) their pacifiers.
 They are a blessing and a curse.
 I love having a solution to a fussy day.
 I love the silence that fills the car when the bink is at work.
 Yes, our sleep cycles are regularly disrupted by a lost pacifier at night but this is part of the course we have chartered for ourselves and we don’t mourn it anymore.
-Before kids I remember vowing to never let my kid have a pacifier post walking stage.
+Before kids, I remember vowing to never let my kid have a pacifier post walking stage.
 They just seemed too old to be walking around with it in their mouths.

 Walking=bye bye pacifier.

 He’s for sure walking and that paci isn’t going anywhere soon.
-I’d like to say we keep it limited to primarily bed time.
+I’d like to say we keep it limited to primarily bedtime.
 That’d be a lie.
 Turns out that as soon as these kids start walking they enter into, in my opinion, one of the hardest stages of early childhood.
-They have a will but not words to express it.
+They have a will but no words to express it.
 Thus, they fuss.
 At least mine do.
 I dearly love the littleness and adventure that this stage brings but I am not about to take our dear friend, Mr. Paci out of the picture.
 We need him.

 2. “I will never be a mom who lets my child throw a tantrum in public.”

 Oh ya, remember back when I used to think my kids would be trained to behave appropriately in public 100% of the time?
 Remember when I used to judge the parents of children whose children screamed and had tantrums?
-Well Mrs. Judgy Pants here has been humbled.
+Well, Mrs. Judgy Pants here has been humbled.

 Turns out, you can’t control another human being.
 Even if they did come from your womb.

-Despite all efforts, preparation, training, parental wisdom, threats, bribes or even restraint, a three year old will have her way with you.
+Despite all efforts, preparation, training, parental wisdom, threats, bribes or even restraint, a three-year-old will have her way with you.
 In public.
 In quiet places where everyone will notice.
 In front of people you want to impress.
 During outings that were supposed to be fun.
 I once thought this would never happen to me.
 Hehehehahahahahohoho.
 (See this wonderful story if you’re wanting a prime example).